-- 5.89 The firm shall not provide recruitment services to an entity relevant to an engagement, that would involve the firm taking responsibility for, or advising on the appointment of any director or employee of the entity, or a significant affiliate of such an entity, where the firm is undertaking an engagement.
-References to recruitment services in this Ethical Standard also includes: - Searching for or seeking out candidates; - Undertaking reference checks of prospective candidates; - Acting as a negotiator on the entity's behalf; - Recommending the person to be appointed. - 5.90 The firm shall not provide advice on the remuneration package or the measurement criteria on which the remuneration is calculated, for any director or employee of the entity, or a significant affiliate of an entity relevant to an engagement. - 5.91 Advice on tax, pensions and interpretation of accounting standards relating to remuneration packages for directors and key management can be provided by the firm, provided they are not prohibited by the requirements of this Ethical Standard relating to tax, actuarial valuations and accounting services.
-Disclosure of the provision of any such advice would be made to those charged with governance of the entity (see paragraphs 1.58 to 1.62).
+5.89 The firm, or any member of the network to which the audit firm belongs, shall not provide recruitment services to an entity relevant to an engagement, that would involve the firm taking responsibility for, or advising on the appointment of any director or employee of the entity, or a significant affiliate of such an entity, where the firm is undertaking an engagement.
+References to recruitment services in this Ethical Standard also includes:

+- Searching for or seeking out candidates; - Undertaking reference checks of prospective candidates; - Acting as a negotiator on the entity's behalf; - Recommending the person to be appointed. - 5.90 The firm shall not provide advice on the remuneration package or the measurement criteria on which the remuneration is calculated, for any director or employee of the entity, or a significant affiliate of an entity relevant to an engagement. - 5.91 Advice on tax, pensions and interpretation of accounting standards relating to remuneration packages for directors and key management can be provided by the firm, provided they are not prohibited by the requirements of this Ethical Standard relating to tax, actuarial valuations and accounting services.
+Disclosure of the provision of any such advice would be made to those charged with governance of the entity (see paragraphs 1.58 to 1.66).